andylokandy/smallbox/README.md

 # Overview
 This crate delivers two core type:

- `StackBox<T>`: Represents a fixed-capacity allocation, and on stack stores dynamically-sized type.
+ `StackBox<T>`: Represents as a fixed-capacity allocation, and on stack stores dynamically-sized type.
  The `new` method on this type allows creating a instance from a concrete type, returning `Err(value)` if the instance is too large for the allocated region.
- Default capacity is four words (4 * `sizeof(usize)`), more details on custom capacity are at the following sections.
+ Default capacity is two words (2 * `sizeof(usize)`), more details on custom capacity are at the following sections.

  `SmallBox<T>`: Takes `StackBox<T>` as an varience, and fallback to `Box<T>` when type `T` is too large for `StackBox<T>`.